 Leveling Blocks: We know your body remembers this from your last camping trip: Most campsites are uneven.
-Not only is RV life uncomfortable at an angle, a lop-sided stance can damage your fridge.
+Not only is RV life uncomfortable at an angle, but a lop-sided stance can also damage your fridge.
 Leveling blocks are an inexpensive solution to a skewed situation.
 Even if your RV already has a built-in leveling system, bring blocks as a backup in case it fails.

 Camping chairs make comfy companions for fireside circles.

 Foldable Furniture: This category is top on our list of must-haves for RV camping.
 You may be tempted to ditch the foldable furniture to save space, but don’t give in.
 It’s hard to enjoy the great outdoors when your chair comes in the form of sticks and rocks.
 Pack one chair per person, as well as one foldable table.
 You’ll be glad you did.

 Disposable Dinnerware: Paper plates and plastic utensils will make clean-up easier and reduce water use.
 To rack up extra green points, pack compostable cups and cutlery.
 Look for tableware made with renewable resources like sugar cane and plant fiber.

 Extra propane is a must-have for RV camping.

 Propane: Propane is like a magic potion for your RV.
 It’s cheaper than gas and can be utilized for cooking, cooling, heating, and refrigeration.
 Load up on extra tanks at the closest town to your campsite.
 Remember to practice proper propane precautions: Never use propane while driving and ensure tanks are safely secured to the outside of your RV.